j8xiong-beep/spotify-popularity-analysis/README.md

-# Spotify Song Popularity Analysis
+# 🎵 Spotify Song Popularity Analysis

+### 🎧 DSC 80 Final Project

+---

-## Introduction
+## 🎶 Introduction

 This project explores factors that influence song popularity on Spotify.

+---

-## Step 1: Introduction
+## 🎼 Step 1: Introduction

-analyze Spotify song characteristics such as danceability, energy, tempo, and explicit content to understand how they relate to popularity.
+Analyze Spotify song characteristics such as danceability, energy, tempo, and explicit content to understand how they relate to popularity.

+---

-## Step 2: Data Cleaning
+## 🎹 Step 2: Data Cleaning

-cleaned missing values and investigated missingness mechanisms.
+Cleaned missing values and investigated missingness mechanisms.

+---

-## Step 3: Assessment of Missingness
+## 🎤 Step 3: Assessment of Missingness

-examined whether tempo missingness depends on popularity and explicit content.
+Examined whether tempo missingness depends on popularity and explicit content.

+---

-## Step 4: Hypothesis Testing
+## 🎸 Step 4: Hypothesis Testing

-tested relationships between danceability, energy, and popularity using permutation tests.
+Tested relationships between danceability, energy, and popularity using permutation tests.

+---

-## Step 5: Prediction Problem
+## 🎷 Step 5: Prediction Problem

 Our goal is to predict song popularity using song attributes.

+---

-## Step 6: Baseline Model
+## 🎺 Step 6: Baseline Model

-trained a baseline linear regression model using danceability and energy.
+Built a baseline linear regression model using Spotify audio features.